VBRN35, 7,5 credits, A (Second Cycle)

 role in capacity development as well as insight into the

-responsibility of the individual for how it is used.
+the individual for how it is used.

 - demonstrate the ability to reflect on societal and ethical